 How do I get to Hatton Country World?

 To get to Hatton Country World from Birmingham, it takes less than an hour by car heading southwest towards Warwick, using the postcode CV35 8XA.
 Alternatively, you can catch the train too from Birmingham Moor Street to Hatton itself.
-From, you could walk it, but may find it easier to hop in a short taxi.
+From there, you could walk it, but you may find it easier to hop in a short taxi.

-Early bird open-dated tickets for Tulleys Tulip Garden go on sale on Friday, January 31 from 7am here.
+Tickets for Tulleys Tulip Garden go on sale here here.